Valkyrie Anatomia: Development

 The game was unveiled by Square Enix in April 2016.
 The games graphics were developed by Square Enix's CGI making subsidiary Visual Works.
 The game's development staff included producer Yoshinori Yamagishi, composer Motoi Sakuraba, and scenario writer Bun-O Fujisawa.
-The game released on April 28, 2016 for iOS and Android devices.
+The game was released on April 28 of the same year for iOS and Android devices.

 After ten years since a new Valkyrie Profile title was released, and having been asked many times by fans when a new entry would be released, Valkyrie Anatomia: The Origin began its development.
 Square Enix was also looking to use one of their intellectual properties to create a social game, and someone proposed using the Valkyrie Profile series but trying to retain its charm.
 Producer Yoshinori Yamagishi mentioned his favorite way of drawing out emotion in players was through music and sound effects, helping to both immerse new players in the world of the game and play upon the nostalgia of series fans.
 The game utilizes a mixture of music from the franchise and new compositions.
-After fans requested more focus on the Einherjar like the original Valkyrie Profile, and Yagamishi did not want to create something after the most recent console games as it might interfere with game development plans, he decided to create a story that centers on an Einherjar from the beginning of the series story.
-Yagamishi stated that development was a much shorter length of time than the usual Valkyrie title.
+After fans requested more focus on the Einherjar like the original Valkyrie Profile, and Yamagishi did not want to create something after the most recent console games as it might interfere with game development plans, he decided to create a story that centers on an Einherjar from the beginning of the series story.
+Yamagishi stated that development was a much shorter length of time than the usual Valkyrie title.
 He also intended there to be cliff hangers in the plot, and lingering mysteries like a typical RPG to keep players interested.
-Post-release, Yagamishi said that they listen for how players feel and make adjustments accordingly to keep the game interesting for long term investment.
+Post-release, Yamagishi said that they listen for how players feel and make adjustments accordingly to keep the game interesting for long term investment.

 The worldwide server of the game was shut down on August 31, 2020.
 The Japanese server of the game was shut down on April 27, 2021.